VWS-Python/vws-python/README.md

 When updating an image for a target on the real Vuforia Web Services, the rating may stay the same.
 The mock changes the rating for a target to a different random number when the image is changed.

+### Headers

+Response headers provided by the mock are deterministic.
+The real Vuforia gives non-deterministic headers.
+For example, when performing an image recognition query, some responses are chunked and include `transfer-encoding: chunked`.
+Other responses include a `Content-Length` and no `transfer-encoding` header.